Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Quivers

 determines a matrix whose remaining indeterminates are $u$ and $v$.
 From this matrix, we can compare to coefficients of $t^{10}$ in $D(t)$ compared to an arbitrary product of cyclotomic polynomials\footnote{Run y\_check().}.
 The only cases which have nonnegative integer solutions are those of the form $uv=0$ and $uv=1$.
-In the first case, the matrix is not strongly connected.
-The second case contradicts our initial hypothesis. \end{proof}
+If $uv=0$, then the matrix is not strongly connected.
+If $uv=1$, then because the $u$ and $v$ are nonnegative integers, we conclude that $u=v$, as claimed. \end{proof}

-\begin{lemma} Let $P$ be as in \eqref{eq.3cycle} and let $(M,P,s)$ be a type of an algebra satisfying Hypothesis \ref{hyp.main}.
-Then $s=3$, and the possible matrices $M$ satisfying such that the corresponding $\det(p(t))$ \eqref{eq.mpoly} has all roots on the unit circle are as follows:
+\begin{lemma} Let $P$ be as in \eqref{eq.3cycle} and let $(M,P,\degs)$ be a type of an algebra satisfying Hypothesis \ref{hyp.main} with $|Q_0|=4$.
+Then $\degs=3$ and the possible matrices $M$ satisfying such that the corresponding $\det(p(t))$ \eqref{eq.mpoly} has all roots on the unit circle are as follows: